shervinsahba/polybar-vpn-controller/README.md

 ## dependencies (assuming Mullvad VPN):
 - `mullvad-vpn` (or `mullvad-vpn-cli`)

 Mullvad is available in the [AUR](https://aur.archlinux.org/packages/mullvad-vpn/).
-If you're using another VPN, review your API and set appropriate `VPNCOMMAND` variables in `vpn_module.sh`.
+Use your own VPN otherwise and see configuration for setup details.

 ### optional dependencies:
 - `rofi` 				  - allows menu-based control of the VPN